Male stereotypes and the ‘Man Box’

 Creating new norms

-Study recommendations emphasise the huge body of work associated with shifting these stereotypes by redefining and role modelling the new norms for an Aussie male:
+The study recommendations emphasise the body of work to shift these stereotypes by redefining and role-modelling the new norms for an Aussie male:

 • Asking for help is a sign of strength

-By continuing to shift these unhealthy norms, we may also be able to make an impact on major issues in our society such as suicide, violence and even the road toll!
+By continuing to shift these unhealthy norms, we can also make a positive impact on men’s mental health and wellbeing.

-If you need someone to talk to, you can call our MensLine Australia counsellors on 1300 78 99 78, or access online chat.
+If you need support, you can call our MensLine Australia counsellors on 1300 78 99 78 or click the chat button on the right for online counselling.
+Our service is free and available 24/7.

 More from men's mental health